 Commencal remains committed to using aluminium as a frame material but isn’t afraid to experiment with trick chain routing or big wheels.

-With the Supreme it shows that not only Santa Cruz can build a capable 29er downhill bike.
+With the Supreme, it shows that not only Santa Cruz can build a capable 29er downhill bike.
 Although the Supreme’s rear suspension system is relatively uncomplicated, it does have the benefit of a high-idler chain routing.
-This guides the chain along the rear triangle’s seat stay, which lessens the negative affect that chain growth can have on a long-travel dual-suspension bike.
+This guides the chain along the rear triangle’s seat stay, which lessens the negative effect that chain growth can have on a long-travel dual-suspension bike.

 That chain idler might look odd to some, but it has proven a very capable design implication for Commencal and scored the Supreme 29er a series of World Cup race wins.